-Initiate discussions with a CRO at least six months in advance.
+Initiate discussions with a CRO at least nine to twelve months in advance.

 Build capacity, resource availability, and animal supply into your timelines.

-Discussions with both Altasciences and the regulatory agency in the country where you are applying for marketing authorization are imperative to ensure that your specific drug development needs are addressed and that a customized strategy is developed to maximize success and approval.
+Discussions with both Altasciences and the regulatory agency in the country where you are submitting your IND/CTA are imperative to ensure that your specific drug development needs are addressed and that a customized strategy is developed to maximize success and approval.